03/30/2025 - Racing Lagoon

 The Fiercely Loyal walks a fine line of embracing Sybil's quick and graceful moveset while allowing threating tones to creep in as they see fit.

 Paramnesiac, the theme of the final boss, sounds light and beautiful at first, but carries a certain sadness to it as well.
 Both Sybil and the final boss are incredibly agile characters, and this song just demands one to imagine two people swinging, ducking and whirling around one another, both trying desperately to land that final hit as they dance.
-It doesn't sound inherentely threatening, because it's a song about last chances, and they are both doing their very, very best to win.
+It doesn't sound inherentely threatening to me because see it as a song about last chances.
+The pair are both doing their very, very best to win.

 Story